 Instructions

-Measure out the coconut milk and pour half of it in a large bowl.
-Immediately and vigorously, whisk in the chia seeds, salt and cinnamon to avoid any clumps forming, as the seeds will expand quickly.
-Once smooth, whisk in the cocoa powder and the rest of the milk.
-Cover and chill in the fridge for at least 4 hours or overnight.
+Measure out the milk and pour about half of it in a large bowl.
+Immediately and vigorously, whisk or stir in the chia seeds, salt, cinnamon and cardamom to avoid any clumps forming, as the seeds will expand quickly.
+Quickly whisk in the rest of the milk, cacao powder, Greek yogurt and peanut butter (or honey/maple syrup if you prefer sweet).Otherwise, simply shake the ingredients together in a sealed mason jar or mix in a high-powdered blender or food processor.Important: Cover and chill in the fridge for at least 30 minutes to 2 hours or overnight.
+Never eat chia pudding without letting the seeds swell up first.

 Notes